-The track includes 5 courses, 3 of which are taken as business core requirements.
-In those 3 courses, FIN 3200, MGT 3550, and MGT 4600, students in the honors track will need to complete an honors project.
-The two other courses, Thesis I and Thesis II, honors students will need to take in addition to their major requirements.
-The three business core courses can be taken in any order preferred by the student as long as the director is notified in which semester s/he takes them.
-Thesis I and Thesis II need to be taken in sequence where Thesis II is take in the last Spring semester before graduation and Thesis I is taken in the Fall semester of that academic year.
+The track includes five courses, three of which are taken as business core requirements.
+In those three courses (FIN 3200, MGT 3550, and MGT 4600), students in the honors track will complete an honors project (see further information below).
+These three business core courses can be taken in any order with the approval of the director.
+Students are required to take the other two courses, Thesis I (MKT/MGT 4010) and Thesis II (MKT/MGT 4020), in addition to their major requirements.
+Thesis I and Thesis II must be taken in sequence during the fall and spring semesters of the students' senior year.